Ease of Use

 You’re only restricted from using BlockFi if you’re in New York or a sanctioned/watchlist country.
 Access is restricted in New York because “BlockFi’s hands are tied” until the tough rules and regulations in this state are reviewed.

-Despite being able to access BlockFi in the UK, I’m currently unable to access the crypto-loans that are available on BlockFi.
+I’m currently unable to access the crypto-loans that are available on BlockFi (as a UK user).

 Is BlockFi Legit?